lovecy86/Smart_Prediction_of_Mental_Outcomes/README.md

 - The Flask application was deployed on **AWS EC2** to ensure scalability and reliable access.

 #### **EC2 Deployment Steps**:
-1. **Create EC2 Instance**: Launch a new EC2 instance with Ubuntu as the operating system.
+1. **Create EC2 Instance**: Launch a new EC2 instance with Amazon Linux as the operating system.
 2. **SSH Access**: Connect to the EC2 instance using SSH:
    ```bash
    ssh -i <your-key-pair.pem> ubuntu@<ec2-public-ip>